michelevalinoti/michelevalinoti.github.io/content/publication.md

 ---
-widget: pages    # use the built-in publication widget
+widget: collection    # use the built-in publication widget
 headless: true         # don’t render this ever as its own page
 file: "publication"    # points at content/publication/_index.md
 ---